hassanhabib/The-Standard/Brokers/Brokers.md

 Brokers in general are meant to be disposable and replaceable - they are built with the understanding that technology evolves and changes all the time and therefore they shall be at some point in time in the lifecycle of a given application be replaced with a modern technology that gets the job done faster.

-But Brokers also ensure that your business is pluggable by abstracting away any specific external resource dependencies from what you software is actually trying to accomplish.
+But Brokers also ensure that your business is pluggable by abstracting away any specific external resource dependencies from what your software is actually trying to accomplish.

 ## 1. On The Map